mgorav/kafka-streams-router/README.md

 ## Overview

+In this blog, I will explore the programing pradim, which I call, bring your function to the kafka cluster, I DO NOT CARE, how the message from Kafka is delivered to it.
+This concept will provide programming ease and enable engineers to think - "just function" to write business logic in the programing logic of your choice.

+The serverless function as service also called "infrastructure on demand", provides simplicity,decoupling and ease in development.
+This will further, enable engineers (software/data scientist etc) to concentrate to their trait rather than bogged down with infrastructure challenges.

+The famous cloud says "**bring your own container/notebook"**, I say "bring your function business logic".
+Which engineer will not like to think software development only and no bothered by the surrounding annoyance.

-The goal of this project is to create kafka connector using Spring Cloud Stream, which routes the incoming messages to a "function" build using OpenFaas which is annotated with annotation topic.
+The goal of this project is to create kafka connector using Spring Cloud Stream, which routes the incoming messages to a "function" build using OpenFaas which is annotated with annotation **topic**.

 Hence, it connects Kafka topics to OpenFaaS Functions.
-Once deployed the kafka-connector and pointing to broker, user can connect functions to topics by adding a simple annotation to a function's stack.yml file.
+Once deployed the kafka-connector and pointing broker, user can connect functions to topics by adding a simple annotation to a function's stack.yml file.

-This is paid offering from OpenFaas, however, this provides open source offering.
+**_This is paid offering from OpenFaas, however, this provides open source offering.
 Also this project is deployable on k8s.
-It uses jkube with zero k8s configuration.
+It uses jkube with zero k8s configuration._** The programing model demonstrate, k8s native solution with zero k8s yaml development -  "productivity boost"

 Following picture shows the design: